theQRL/docs.theqrl.org/_docs/hardfork/bromine/information.md

 If you're running your own node, you'll want to perform an update when we do a release of the next hardfork but before the next hardfork date.

-There's no need to download the whole blockchain again during this process.
+There's no need to download the whole blockchain again during this process however there is a revalidation of the state that will take place.
+This revalidation may take anywhere from 5 to 7 hours to complete.
+While the revalidation process is underway the node will be unresponsive.

+> There is some downtime to upgrade the node however we have minimized the impact as much as possible.
+Please allow for this time when updating a node to the latest.
+{: .info}

 **Update: Using pip**